algolia/docsearch/docs/src/faq.md

 }
 ```

+### Why are the custom changes from the Algolia dashboard ineffective?

+Changing your setting from the dashboard might be something you want to do for
+some reasons .

+Please be aware that your DocSearch settings are set at every time the crawler
+is successful.
+These settings will be overridden at the next crawl.
+We **do not
+recommend to edit anything from the dashboard**.
+These changes have be made from
+the JSON configuration itself.

+You can use the [custom_settings parameter][9] in such purpose.

 ### A documentation website I like does not use DocSearch.
 What can I do?

 We'd love to help!

 If one of your favorite tool documentation websites is missing DocSearch, we
 encourage you to file an issue in their repository explaining how DocSearch
 could help.
-Feel free to ping `@docsearch` on GitHub in the issue as well, and
+Feel free to [send us an email][1] as well, and we'll provide all
-we'll provide all the help we can.
+the help we can.

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/